JunhuiLi1017/gtWAS/README.md

 Genome marker effects(or Transcriptome effect) are nested within Transcriptome effects(or Genome marker effects) are perfomed as independent variable besides general methods of GWAS and TWAS.

-## 2. Statistical and coding details in this package
+## 2. Statistical details in this package

 * The best linear model can be obtained by stepwise regression analysis.
 * F test based on full and reduced model are performed to obtain p value or likelihood ratio statistic(LOD).